oweb36/mws-docs/Characters/Air Conditioners/JKE.md

 ## Relations

 ### [Xeo](Xeo.md)
 Xeo sees JKE as an inferior version of herself.
 She does not like him.
+She would talk shit about him, being inferior.

+Crap talks of Xeo: "You ain't deluxe," "Why so small?"

+You get it.

 ### [NEptha](NEptha.md)
 NEptha sees JKE as a version of himself, a less advanced one.
 He sees JKE as inferior.
 Don't worry, he is kinda like a big brother to him.
 NEptha is very supportive to JKE because they are similar.